 All schools in England have a Governing Board which is responsible for overseeing the strategic decisions of the school.
 As a Board our overarching aim is to ensure that the children who attend St Luke’s Catholic Primary School are able to achieve to the best of their ability.
 The challenge for us as a Board is how we accomplish this by exercising our three core functions as outlined below and whilst working within the legal regulations that apply specifically to our school.

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff, and

 - Overseeing the financial performance of the school and making sure its money is well spent.

 As a Governing Board we are a committed team who are dedicated to raising standards and achieving better outcomes for all the children, staff and wider school community.
 Members of the Board have a wide range of skills, knowledge and experience with each governor bringing something vital to the team.

 The Governing Board consists of different categories of governor, each appointed or elected in different ways.
 Our Governing Board consists of 12 governors in the across the following categories:

 - 7 – Foundation Governors

 - 2 – Parent Governors

-There are currently 3 Foundation Governor and 1 Parent Governor Vacancies.
+There are currently 3 Foundation Governor Vacancies.